Captain America (1990 film): Plot

-In 1936 in Porto Venere, Italy, the Fascist government kidnaps a child prodigy, Tadzio De Santis, and kills his family, to use him for an experimental project to create a Fascist supersoldier.
-The procedure's inventor, Dr. Maria Vaselli, objects to this cruelty and defects to the United States to offer her services to the Americans.
+In 1936, in Italy, the Fascist government kidnaps child prodigy Tadzio De Santis and uses him in a project to create a supersoldier.
+The procedure's inventor, Dr. Maria Vaselli, objects and defects to the United States.

-Seven years later, the American government finds a volunteer in Steve Rogers, a frail man who is exempted from the draft due to being partly crippled by polio.
-The formula successfully cures Rogers' ailments and gives him superior strength and endurance; but before any more supersoldiers can be created, Vaselli is murdered by a Nazi spy secretly working with Lieutenant Fleming before Rogers manages to kill him.
-Meanwhile, the now adult de Santis—whose skin was burnt to a scarred red texture by the earlier version of Vaselli's procedure, but has physical prowess equal to Rogers—has become the Red Skull, and is planning to launch a prototype intercontinental ballistic missile at the White House.
-Rogers, now code-named Captain America, is sent in to neutralize the Red Skull and the missile.
-He penetrates the Nazi launch compound, but the Red Skull defeats Captain America and ties him to the missile.
-As it is about to launch, Captain America grabs the Red Skull's arm and forces him to cut off his own hand to avoid being taken along.
-While the missile is over Washington, D.C., a young boy named Tom Kimball takes a photograph as Captain America kicks one of the missile's fins, changing its course mere yards from the White House and ultimately crashing somewhere in Alaska, burying itself and Rogers under the ice.
+Seven years later, the American government finds volunteer Steve Rogers, a frail polio survivor.
+The formula cures Rogers' ailments and gives him superior strength and endurance, but before more supersoldiers can be created, Vaselli is murdered by a Nazi spy working with Lieutenant Fleming.
+The now adult de Santis, with red-scarred skin from Vaselli's earlier procedure, has now become the Red Skull, with physical prowess equal to Rogers, and plans an intercontinental ballistic missile strike at the White House.
+Rogers, code-named Captain America, is sent to neutralize the threat.
+He penetrates the Nazi launch compound, but the Red Skull ties him to the missile.
+Captain America grabs the Red Skull's arm, tricking him into to cutting off his own hand to escape being taken along.
+A young boy, Tom Kimball, photographs Captain America over Washington, D.C. kicking the missile off course to crash in Alaska, burying itself and Rogers under the ice.

 In 1992, Tom Kimball is elected President of the United States.
-A year into his first term, he pushes for aggressive new pro-environmentalist legislation that angers the military-industrial complex headed by Fleming, who has now been promoted to General.
-At a secret conference in Italy, Fleming meets with the Red Skull and other leaders of a global shadow organization.
-Following the war, the Red Skull had extensive plastic surgery to partially alter his disfigured features, raised a hitwoman daughter, Valentina, and became the leader of a powerful crime family.
-In the 1960s, the shadow organization hired the Red Skull and his thugs to murder various Americans who were against militarism and fascism, such as Dr. Martin Luther King Jr., President John F. Kennedy, and Robert Kennedy.
-This time, the Red Skull disapproves murder and instead organizes Kimball's kidnapping and subsequent brainwashing.
+He pushes environmentalist legislation that angers the military-industrial complex headed by now-general Fleming.
+Fleming meets with the Red Skull and leaders of a global shadow organization.
+Since the war the Red Skull has raised a daughter, Valentina, and become the head of a powerful crime family who murdered Americans who were against militarism and fascism, including Dr. Martin Luther King Jr., President John F. Kennedy, and Robert Kennedy.
+The Red Skull notes the assassinations caused the public to posthumously venerate those people and instead orders Kimball's kidnapping and brainwashing.